silentkevin/example-for-groovy-long-bug/README.md

 - Everything appears to work fine under OpenJDK10 with the exact same code (after changing the source and target compatibility to JDK10 in build.gradle)
 - CompileStatic or not doesn't seem to matter
 - To compile and run groovy under JDK11 version 2.5.3 of groovy is absolutely required so I can't really test with a different version of groovy
+- If anyone has any ideas on where to look I'll be glad to look into this myself.
+I've been using groovy for over 5 years and might be able to make some headway with a suggestion or two.